vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 You should avoid asking the customer in a pub for the shipping method for the drinks, etc.

-Instead: Use _Userinfo_ to ask for the user's details.
-See [Userinfo for eCom](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and
+Instead: Use _Userinfo_ to ask for the user's details, such as: phone number, name, email address, postal address, birth date, national identity number and bank accounts.
+The user must of course consent to sharing the information.

+See
+[Userinfo for eCom](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo)
+and
 [Userinfo for Recurring](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#userinfo).